Shubodh/OpenGR/README.md

    and then run command `./run-example.sh`
 4. Now to test with our own dataset copy the points clouds of .obj file format to your current working directory.
 5. And run it with `../bin/Super4PCS -i path_to_file1 path_to_file2 -o 0.7 -d 0.01 -t 1000 -n 200 -m output.txt`
-6. Output is always coming an identity matrix.
+6. Output is always coming an identity matrix with almost all the inputs of our dataset.